koldy/boilerplate/readme.md

 Next time you'll want to start the project, use `start.sh` instead of `init.sh`.

-Koldy Boilerplate Vagrant VM will take only **128MB** of RAM, together with complete OS, web server, database and all other installed services.
+Koldy Boilerplate Vagrant VM will take only **256MB** of RAM, together with complete OS, web server, databases and all other installed services.
 Not much, isn't it?

 ## Database

+To access PostgreSQL database, connect to localhost:5001 with username `vagrant`, password `vagrant` and database `vagrant`.

-To access database directly, connect to PostgreSQL localhost:5102, username `vagrant`, password `vagrant`, database `vagrant`.
+To access MySQL (MariaDB) database, connect to localhost:5002 with username `vagrant`, password `vagrant` and database `vagrant`.

-Boilerplate is already configured to talk to the local PostgreSQL.
+This boilerplate is already configured to talk to the local MySQL database by default.

 ## Testing